The Kirkbymoorside Surgery

 Voluntary Sector Liaison Team - working with our voluntary and community colleagues to promote healthy lives

 In 2010 we created a Voluntary Sector Liaison Team within the Surgery.
 This team works closely with our third sector colleagues to help promote the essential work that they do both within the Surgery and, where appropriate, with individual patients too.
-If you are involved with a voluntary or community group and would like us to promote the work that they do then please contact us and ask to speak to Gilly Allanson (Senior Medical Receptionist).
+If you are involved with a voluntary or community group and would like us to promote the work that they do then please contact us.